Top Sustainable Construction Materials to Build a Better Future

 2. Mass Timber

-mass timber construction
+mass timber ceiling construction sustainable

 Mass timber products are created by mechanically bonding various types of softwood to form large, prefabricated wood components.
 It can come in several forms, including cross-laminated timber (CLT), laminated strand lumber (LSL), laminated veneer lumber (LVL), nail-laminated timber (NLT), and glue-laminated timber (GLT).